 The depositary may make available to us a set amount or a portion of the depositary fees charged in respect of the ADR program or otherwise upon such terms and conditions as we and the depositary may agree from time to time.
 The depositary collects its fees for issuance and cancellation of ADSs directly from investors depositing shares or surrendering ADSs for the purpose of withdrawal or from intermediaries acting for them.
 The depositary collects fees for making distributions to investors by deducting those fees from the amounts distributed or by selling a portion of distributable property to pay the fees.
-The depositary may collect its annual fee for depositary will generally set off the amounts owing from distributions made to holders of ADSs.
+The depositary may collect its annual fee for depositary services by deduction from cash distributions, or by directly billing investors, or by charging the book-entry system accounts of participants acting for them.
+The depositary will generally set off the amounts owing from distributions made to holders of ADSs.
 If, however, no distribution exists and payment owing is not timely received by the depositary, the depositary may refuse to provide any further services to holders that have not paid those fees and expenses owing until such fees and expenses have been paid.
 At the discretion of the depositary, all fees and charges owing under the deposit agreement are due in advance and/or when declared owing by the depositary.
-For the year ended December 31, 2021, we received US\$0.4 million reimbursement, after deduction of applicable U.S. taxes, from the depositary.
+For the year ended December 31, 2022, we received US\$0.1 million reimbursement, after deduction of applicable U.S. taxes, from the depositary.